appseed-io/ionic2-oauth/README.md

-# Supermodular2 Ionic
+# Ionic2 OAuth app
-A super modular Ionic 2.x starter application.
+An Ionic 2 tutorial application demonstrating Facebook and Google login.
+This app is based on the Supermodular2 starter application .

 * Project's Home: https://github.com/skounis/supermodular2